Eilon/MauiHybridWebView/README.md

 ## Proxy URLs

 The `HybridWebView` control can redirect URL requests to native code, and allow custom responses streams to be set.
-This allows scenarios such as dynamically generating content, loading content from compressed files like ZIP or SQLite, or loading content from the internet that doesn't support CORs.
+This allows scenarios such as dynamically generating content, loading content from compressed files like ZIP or SQLite, or loading content from the internet that doesn't support CORS.

-To use this feature, set the `OnProxyRequest` event in the `HybridWebView` control.
+To use this feature, handle the `ProxyRequestReceived` event in the `HybridWebView` control.
-When the event handler is called set the `ResponseStream` and optionally the `ResponseContentType` aof the `HybridWebViewProxyEventArgs` object received in the `OnProxyRequest` method.
+When the event handler is called set the `ResponseStream` and optionally the `ResponseContentType` of the `HybridWebViewProxyEventArgs` object received in the `OnProxyRequest` method.

 The `HybridWebViewProxyEventArgs` has the following properties: